spiral/docs/docs/en/basics/quick-start.md

 # Long Start
-The spiral framework contains a lot of components built to operate seamlessly with each other.
+The Spiral Framework contains a lot of components built to operate seamlessly with each other.
-In this article, we will show how to create a demo blog application with REST API, ORM, Migrations, request validation, custom annotations (optional) and domain interceptors.
+In this article, we will show how to create a demo blog application with REST API, ORM, Migrations, request validation, custom attributes (optional) and domain interceptors.

+> **Note**
 > The components and approaches will be covered at basic levels only.
 Read the corresponding sections to gain more information.
 You can find the demo
 > repository [here](https://github.com/spiral/demo).